neuronflicker/CTF/UCF/RE_AuntMildred/README.md

 > ./mildred [Insert flag here]
 Correct password!
 ```
 So it was the flag!
+That simple!